Have a question relating to our recruitment process or vacancies? Here are some frequently asked questions.

-You can check your status of your application at any time by logging into your careers account.
+You can check the status of your application at any time by logging into your careers account.

 If you wish to make any changes to your personal details, please log into your career account.

 Unfortunately, once you submit your application form online you are unable to change the information.
-Please take the time to check the content, spelling and grammar prior to submission.
+Please take the time to check the content, spelling and grammar before you submit it.

-Due the volume of applications received we are unable to provide individual feedback at this stage.
+Due the volume of applications we receive we are unable to provide individual feedback at this stage.

 ScotRail is an equal opportunity employer.
 The information gathered on this form is used to assist us in monitoring the implementation and effectiveness of our Equal Opportunities policy.
 The information collected will be stored and processed in accordance with Data Protection Principles for the purpose of preparing anonymised statistical reports.
 The information will not be made available to the selection panel and will not, therefore be used in any part of the recruitment decision making process.